Perry5596/Perry5596/README.md

 ### 🌱 Currently Learning:

 - Data Science fundamentals preparing for my double major
-- Interview stle questions to prepare for getting an internship
+- Interview style questions to prepare for getting an internship

 ---